Skip to Content

 What Is the Difference Between Visitation & Possession & Access in Texas?

-Texas law uses the term possession and access rather than visitation.
+Texas law uses the terms "possession" and “access” rather than visitation.
 The distinction is substantive: possession and access covers not just physical time with the child but also the right to communicate with the child and be present at school events, medical appointments, and other important activities.

 Can a Parent Be Denied Visitation for Unpaid Child Support?